Mobile Home Insurance in North Carolina

 According to NC state fire marshal reports, there was no fire alarm in 28 percent of these incidents and 15 percent involved fire alarms that did not work.

 In 2018, the national average was 6.1 deaths and 25.3 injuries per 1,000 fires, while North Carolina’s average was 6.3 deaths and 26.3 injuries per 1,000 fires.
-North Carolina is about even with the national averages, which means there is no higher risk for home fires in NC than anywhere else in the country.
+North Carolina is almost even with the national averages, meaning there is no higher risk for home fires in NC than anywhere else in the country.

 Catastrophic Risks in North Carolina

-In North Carolina, the biggest risk for catastrophe is hurricanes.
-Storm surges, flooding, and wind damage are all insurance coverage options that mobile homeowners, especially those living close to the coast, will need to consider.
+In North Carolina, the biggest risk for catastrophe is hurricanes, as it’s currently ranked eighth in the nation for storm surge risk.
+Storm surges, flooding, and wind damage are all insurance coverage options that mobile homeowners, especially those living close to the coast, should consider.

-North Carolina is currently ranked eighth in the nation for storm surge risk, and you can see in the table below how many single-family homes are at risk depending on the severity of the storm.
+The table below shows how many single-family homes are at risk depending on the severity of the storm.

 |Storm Category||Number of Homes at Risk|